Dela Quist, Agency Founder, Email Marketing/Messaging Technology Expert, Speaker & Board Advisor

 While everyone else is zigging, Dela is zagging in his own unique way.

-With his famous hashtag: #DBS, Dela will make you wonder, is it stupid or is it smart?
+With his famous hashtag, #DBS, Dela will make you wonder: Is it stupid or smart?

 Dela will share in the podcast an incredible case study on audience management.
 We also discuss the famous debate: One question is whether (or not) to delete unengaged subscribers (most will say yes).
 The surprising role of headlines, reach, and frequency will also be discussed, and many other topics.
 Don’t miss this episode!